lmparppei/Beat/Developer Documentation/About Beat.md

 ## Future Considerations

 As you might notice, TextBundle is included in the project.
 We *could* have a Beat-specific file format, which could include any sort of attachments and data along with the screenplay, and even multiple versions of the document.
-However, using plain-text UTF-8 files makes things much easier for the user, and could give the illusion that your files are actually safe and readable on any computer.
+However, using plain-text UTF-8 files makes things much easier for the user, and adds to the trust that your files are actually readable on any computer.

 It would of course be possible to support both plain Fountain files and `.beat` (TextBundle) wrappers, and that might be the way to go.
 Just alert the user that they will need to save the project in a wrapper file format when they include data that isn't convenient to save at the end of a plain-text screenplay.